-- Hit Windows + W to search in settings (er, Command + W), and type “scrolling.”
+- Hit Windows + W to search in settings (Command + W on Apple’s keyboard), and type “scrolling.”

 - From the search results click “Change mouse wheel settings”

 - Change the number of lines and number of characters settings to 1.
-(Mine were at 3.)
+I believe the default is 3.

 These steps also work with Windows 10 as of the January 2015 technical preview.